JKolios/elasticgin/README.md

 # elasticgin
-A mini data warehouse in Golang using Elasticsearch and Gin Gonic
+A mini data warehouse in Golang using Elasticsearch and Gin.